bradhowes/notebookjs-highliter/README.md

 # Demo

-The script `demo.js` shows how to add a customer Prism highlighter to `notebookjs` instance so that the resulting HTML will have colorized text.
+The script `demo.js` shows how to add a customer Prism highlighter to a `notebookjs` instance so that the resulting HTML will have colorized text.
 This is in contrast to the normal usage where the coloring takes place in a browser via a Javascript hook.